olgarithms/sphinx-tutorial/docs/restructuredtext-basics.md

 Now re-run `make html` to see your image rendered on the site.

+{: .hint }
+🙌 You have now reached the [`3-rst-text-basics`](https://github.com/aelsayed95/the-office/tree/3-rst-text-basics) part of the tutorial.
+If not, check-out that branch and continue from there.

 <br />
 [Previous: Getting started with Sphinx](./getting-started-with-sphinx.md){: .btn .float-left .mb-lg-4}
 [Next: Documenting your API](./documenting-your-api.md){: .btn .btn-purple .float-right .mb-lg-4}